wangziqi2013/wangziqi2013.github.io/_posts/2021-09-25-one-step-forward-two-steps-back.markdown

-1. While this paper makes a few nicely put points, I think many of them, in fact, partially defeats the purpose of serverless, as serverless requires zero management from the programmer (it does not even require that your code to be 100% error-proof - your code could only be good for 90% of the time, but as long as you are willing to start 10% instances, you are still good, and that's exactly why serverless is powerful - stupid people will appear less stupid with it).
+1. While this paper makes a few nicely put points, I think many of them, in fact, partially defeats the purpose of serverless, as serverless requires zero management from the programmer (it does not even require that your code to be 100% error-proof - your code could only be good for 90% of the time, but as long as you are willing to start 10% additional instances, you are still good given that the code is fail-stop, and that's exactly why serverless is powerful - stupid people will appear less stupid with it).
-   The paper proposes that some management work must be done from user's side, which contradicts the service goal.
+   The paper proposes that some management work must be done from user's side, such as using DSL or declaring requirements, which contradicts the service goal.

 This paper performs a thorough study on serverless and highlights several drawbacks of serverless computing.
 The paper begins by observing that serverless has become a popular choice for cloud computing due to its